 (iii) Legal Investment.
 This Agreement and each Transaction hereunder do not constitute any kind of investment by Party B that is proscribed by any constitution, charter, law, rule, regulation, investment guideline, restriction or policy, government code, constituent or governing instrument, resolution, guideline, ordinance, order, writ, judgment, decree, charge, or ruling to which Party B (or any of its officials in their respective capacities as such) or its property or revenues is subject.

-(iv) Assets of Party B. No Affiliate or other person, firm, corporation, entity or association may liquidate, borrow, encumber or otherwise utilize the assets (including without limitation the source of funds) of Party B.
+(iv) Assets of Party B. Except as may be authorized under applicable bond and note resolutions, no other person, firm, corporation, entity or association may liquidate, borrow, encumber or otherwise utilize the assets (including without limitation the source of funds) of Party B.

 (v) Organization.
 Party B is a state or political subdivision thereof, or an instrumentality, agency or department of either of the foregoing.

-(vi) Investment Policies.
-It has clear investment policies, its personnel are fully trained in and knowledgeable of such investment policies, and such investment policies are subject to regular reviews.

-(vii) No Limitations.
+(vi) No Limitations.
 Any transaction entered into pursuant to this Agreement together with any transactions that Party B has or may enter into with Party A and/or with any or all other parties does not and will not violate or exceed any limits or restrictions contained in any authorizations, approvals or resolutions of the board of directors, shareholders or other authorized body of Party B.

 The execution and delivery by Party B of this Agreement, each Confirmation and any other documentation relating hereto, and the performance of Party B of its obligations hereunder, are in furtherance, and not in violation, of the municipal purposes for which Party B is organized pursuant to the Authorizing Law.